Football in Belgium: West Flanders

-As of the 2022–23 season, five clubs from the province of West Flanders play in the First Division A (Club Brugge, Cercle Brugge, KV Kortrijk, KV Oostende and SV Zulte-Waregem), and one club plays in the First Division B (Club NXT).
+As of the 2025–26 season, three clubs from the province of West Flanders play in the Belgian Pro League: Club Brugge, Cercle Brugge and SV Zulte-Waregem.
+Two clubs from the province play in the Challenger Pro League: Club NXT and KV Kortrijk.

 East Flanders

-As of the 2022–23 season, only one club from the province of East Flanders play in the First Division A (KAA Gent), but there are three clubs who plays in the First Division B (KMSK Deinze, FCV Dender EH and SK Beveren).
+Two clubs from the province of East Flanders currently play in the Belgian Pro League: KAA Gent and FCV Dender EH.
+There are also three clubs from East Flanders playing in the Challenger Pro League: Jong KAA Gent, SK Beveren and KSC Lokeren.

 Antwerp

 Antwerp Province has a long tradition of football.
 The first Belgian clubs were established in the city of Antwerp (Antwerp Lyon's Club, A.S.
 Anvers-Borgerhout, and most notably Royal Antwerp, which is the country's oldest club and which is affectionately referred to as the "Great Old" by its supporters and the media).

-Three clubs from this province currently play in the top flight: Royal Antwerp, KV Mechelen and K Beerschot VA while KVC Westerlo and K. Lierse S.K. play in the First Division B.
+Three clubs from this province currently play in the top flight: Royal Antwerp, KV Mechelen and KVC Westerlo,while Beerschot and Lierse S.K. compete in the Challenger Pro League.

 Limburg

 Two clubs from Limburg Province currently play in the First Division A: KRC Genk and Sint-Truiden.
-Additionally, one club represents the province in First Division B: Lommel SK.
+Additionally, two clubs represent the province in the Challenger Pro League: Lommel SK and Patro Eisden.

 Brussels Capital Region

-Technically-speaking, greater Brussels (the City of Brussels and surrounding communities) is not a province but rather an region akin to Flanders and Wallonia.
-Two currently active clubs from Brussels play in First Division A, Anderlecht, the country's most successful club to date, and Union Saint-Gilloise, 11 time champion of Belgium, which acquired place in Division A after a 49-year absence by winning the First Division B in 2020-21 season.
+Technically-speaking, greater Brussels (the City of Brussels and surrounding communities) is not a province but rather a region akin to Flanders and Wallonia.
+Two clubs from Brussels play in the Pro League: Anderlecht, the country's most successful club to date, and Union Saint-Gilloise, 12 time champions of Belgium, who returned to the top-flight after a 49-year absence by winning the 2020-21 season of the First Division B. They are the current holders of the Belgian Pro League, winning their first Belgian League title in 90 years in the 2024–25 Belgian Pro League.
+Two Brussels-based clubs also play in the Challenger Pro League: RWDM Brussels and RSCA Futures.